freeCodeCamp/guide/src/pages/agile/the-agile-manifesto/index.md

 ---
-title: The Agile Manifesto
+title: The Manifesto
 ---
-## The Agile Manifesto
+## The Manifesto

 Manifesto for agile software development:
   - Individuals and interactions over process and tools.